themattinthehatt/behavenet/docs/source/adv_user_guide.ps_vae_hparam_search.rst

 Model training curves
 ^^^^^^^^^^^^^^^^^^^^^
-The function :func:`behavenet.plotting.cond_ae_utils.plot_sssvae_training_curves` creates training plots for each term in the SSS-VAE objective function for a *single* model:
+The function :func:`behavenet.plotting.cond_ae_utils.plot_psvae_training_curves` creates training plots for each term in the PS-VAE objective function for a *single* model:

 - total loss
 - pixel mse